Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

-In ligand-free RU (\rsfig{fig:cycle}{e}), the system is located in a flat, featureless landscape, having barriers $F^\dagger < 4$ kJ/mol (see \rtab{tab:energy}).
-However, as explained above, in RU-MERA$^{\pm}$, we can see that the ligand transforms the RU landscape into three well-separated basins with substantial barriers (13--18 kJ/mol, see \rtab{tab:energy}), dramatically slowing conformational dynamics (\rsfig{fig:cycle}{f}).
-Moreover, in RU ligand destabilization shifts to the S1 and S3 stem regions.
-Additionally, in 6 out of 8 analyzed systems, there is no direct $\mathrm{S}_0 \to \mathrm{S}_2$ minimum free-energy pathway, and thus transitions must pass through $\mathrm{S}_1$.
-Only ligand-free RT and RT-A2$^0$ support a direct cyclic path (\rsfig{fig:cycle}{a,h}).
-This hub-like role of S$_1$ suggests it may represent a structurally intermediate conformation that gates access between the two endpoint states, further increasing the time required for the endpoint states to interchange.
+In the ligand-free RU (\rsfig{fig:cycle}{e}), the system is located in a flat FEL, with all barriers $F^\dagger < 4$ kJ/mol (see \rtab{tab:energy}).
+As mentioned in \rsct{sec:spectra}, MERA$^{\pm}$ significantly affects the spectral gap and transforms the RU landscape into three well-separated basins with substantial barriers (11--18 kJ/mol, see \rtab{tab:energy}), thereby slowing conformational dynamics (\rsfig{fig:cycle}{f}).
+The FEL of RU-A1$^0$ (\rsfig{fig:cycle}{g}) also features three basins, but similar to RT-MERA$^0$, the barrier of $F^\dagger_{\mathrm{S}_1 \to \mathrm{S}_2} < 1$ kJ/mol (see \rtab{tab:energy}) is very low.
+In both complexes, the states mainly differ in the S1 and S3 stem regions, in agreement with the corresponding RMSF, $Q_{S1}$, and $Q_{S3}$ plots (see \rsfig{fig:ru-stat-disc}{b,d}).